jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-12-18-knowledge-modeler.md

 ---

-## **Diagram: How RDF, OWL, SKOS, and SHACL Fit Together**
+## **Diagram: How the Standards Fit Together**

 > **What this shows:**
 > The diagram illustrates how data flows from source systems into a knowledge graph.
-RDF provides the linking structure; OWL adds logic; SKOS organizes vocabularies; SHACL validates conformance before analytics and reporting.
+RDF (Resource Description Framework) provides the linking structure; OWL (Web Ontology Language) adds logic; SKOS (Simple Knowledge Organization System) organizes vocabularies; SHACL (Shapes Constraint Language) validates conformance before analytics and reporting.

 ### Option A — Mermaid (text-based, renders to SVG)
 > *Requires Mermaid support (e.g., `mermaid.min.js` or a Jekyll plugin).*